 The Company is responsible for its investor relations activities and has not engaged a third party to handle this duty.

 Management Change

-At the annual meeting on November 25, 2014, Roman Shklanka, Leo King and Chris McLeod were re-elected as directors.
+At the annual meeting on November 25, 2014, Roman Shklanka and Leo King were re-elected as directors.
+Geir Liland did not stand for re-election and Chris McLeod was elected as director.